Even if you use incognito mode in browsers such as Chrome, your data is still exposed. These search engines can help protect your business.

-- Private browsing modes for search engines are less secure than private web browsers, but they are an option for tasks such as casual business surfing.
+- Private browsing modes for search engines are less secure than private web browsers, but they are an option for tasks like casual business surfing.

 Browsing the web can open your company to an assortment of security dangers.
-In a typical browsing session, by visiting even a well-known site such as CNN.com, you can reveal your search preferences, enable cookies (and other tracking methods) and even expose sensitive data stored on your computer.
+In a typical browsing session, by visiting even a well-known site such as CNN.com, you can reveal your search preferences, enable cookies (and other tracking methods), and expose sensitive data stored on your computer.

-Despite the risks, the vast majority of business users do not use any protection on the web, and most rely on widely available browsers, such as Google Chrome or Microsoft Edge.
-These browsers are fast and reliable.
-However, even if you use the "secure" mode in popular browsers, such as Chrome, your data is still exposed, along with your IP address and your location.
+Most business users do not take any steps to protect themselves – or their company – when they're using the internet, and most rely on widely available browsers, such as Google Chrome or Microsoft Edge.
+These browsers are fast and reliable; however, even if you use the "secure" mode in popular browsers, your data is still exposed, along with your IP address and your location.

 The following browsers' search engines (and privacy modes) are designed to alleviate those concerns.

 Key takeaway: Private web browsers can significantly boost the security of your network, providing an extra layer of defense while your employees surf the web.